About our department

 Our mission is to innovate and optimise the diagnosis, treatment and prevention of severe mental health disorders in a medical context.
 The research conducted herein comprises applied, clinical and translational studies.

-Our scientific research is organized into three main research lines that are distinguished by their complementary methodological approaches.
+Our scientific research is organized into main Research Lines Groups that are distinguished by their complementary methodological approaches.

-The three research lines cooperate naturally.
+The Research Lines Groups cooperate naturally.
 Applied Social and Forensic Psychiatry applies neurobiological (biomarker and genetic) approaches in collaboration with our laboratory of Neurobiology of Mood & Psychotic Disorders.
-Mood (and its medical perspectives) is also often a study focus area in the Medical Psychology research line.
+Mood (and its medical perspectives) is also often a study focus area in the Medical Psychology Research Line.

 Erasmus Centre for Animal Research (EDC)

 The research group Neurobiology of Mood & Psychotic Disorders makes extensive use of the EDC facilities for the transgenic mouse modelling of psychiatric disorders, including behavioural, imaging and electrophysiological studies.

 Multiple research lines within the department collaborate closely with the Generation R facility in areas such as the iBerry study.
 The research group Neurobiology of Mood & Psychotic Disorders participates in research on genomic data, brain imaging and mental health outcomes.

 The Neurobiology of Mood & Psychotic Disorders group works closely with the genomics facility at the Erasmus MC for microarray genotyping, whole exome sequencing and RNA sequencing.